 To some console operators leaving at shift change with no outstanding alarms, and all the trends appear to be straight lines, is the hallmark of a good shift handover to the next shift.
 They consider themselves a good console operator.
 But, the next shift comes on and the console operator sees that the bottoms temperature is… Read more »

-A lot has been written about the need for better Console Operator Training.
-With today’s units and plants being integrated and interconnected, console operators need to know and understand more than their own unit—and more than ever before, they need to know and understand the big picture.
-An upset at an Olefins unit in one… Read more »
+A lot has been written about the need for better console operator training.
+With today’s units and plants being integrated and interconnected, console operators need to know and understand more than their own unit, they need to know and understand the big picture.
+An upset at an Olefins unit in one plant disrupts the hydrogen… Read more »